bhatti/api-mock-service/README.md

 ```

 ### Test fixtures
-The mock service allows you to upload a test fixture that you can refer in your template, e.g.
+The api-mock-service allows you to upload a test fixture that you can refer in your template, e.g.
 ```bash
   "Line": { {{SeededFileLine "lines.txt" $val}}, "Type": "Public", "IsManaged": false },
 ```